-The significant governance issues for 2020/21 were identified through the review of the risks in the Corporate Risk Register for the year ending 31 March 2021, consideration of significant events and also review of the Directors' Annual Assurance Statements.
+The significant governance issues for 2021/22 were identified through the review of the risks in the Corporate Risk Register for the year ending 31 March 2022, consideration of significant events and also review of the Directors' Annual Assurance Statements.

-As stated above the three significant governance issues identified last year continued to be issues in the current year, Staff Resources, the Residual Waste Treatment Project and Covid-19.
-In addition, this year the other significant governance issue to report on arose from the risks associated with the continuation of our normal operational services during the crisis.
+As stated above the three significant governance issues identified last year continued to be issues in the current year - Staff Resources / Human Resources Strategy / Governance Review, the Residual Waste Treatment Project and Covid-19 and other pressures.
+In addition, this year two new significant governance issues have been identified.